Stephanevg/PSHTML/CONTRIBUTING.md

 - BugFix: "BugFix_<Description>"
 - Minor: "Minor_<Description>"

-## Developement
+## Development

 Functions and classes should be written in a seperate files.

-> Exception to this rules apply.
-Sometimes it makes more sense to group things by 'theme' (EG: The charts classes and functions).
-That is also ok.
-The thing to keep in mind, is to **not** write your code directly in the `pshtml.psm1` file.
+> Exceptions to this rule apply.
+Sometimes it makes more sense to group things by 'theme' (e.g. the charts classes and functions).
+That is also OK.
+The thing to keep in mind is **not** to write your code directly in the `pshtml.psm1` file.

 ### Functions